pawelad/fakester/README.md

 I did.
 A couple of times actually, but he obviously knew what was coming when he saw those coming from me.

 So I made this.
 And now you can trick your boss too.
-Your welcome.
+You're welcome.

 Feel free to use, ask, fork, star, report bugs, fix them, suggest enhancements and point out any mistakes.

 ## Linked domains
 Domains are meant to be interchangeable - I bought current ones for 2 cents each (while drunk), and will probably change them when they expire.
-One redirect works on all domains.
+Each redirect works on all domains.

 Currently linked domains:
 - http://amishweekly.xyz